Territory (song)

-"Territory" is Sepultura's fifth official single, and the second of the three to be taken from the album Chaos A.D., released in 1993.
-Like most of the band's singles, the song is one of the band's best-known songs and remains a concert staple to this day.
+"Territory" is a song by Brazilian heavy metal band Sepultura, released as the second of the three singles from the band's fifth studio album, Chaos A.D., released in 1993.
+Like most of the band's singles, the song is one of the band's best-known songs, and is a concert staple to this day.

 The artwork for the single is not easily discernible.
 It depicts a monument of some sort.
 The image is overlaid with the band's thorned 'S' logo.

+In a 2017 interview, co-songwriter Max Cavalera said that the song "was about all different territorial wars, from L.A. gangs like Crips and Bloods, to drug wars in Brazil, to the ongoing conflict between Israel and Palestine."

 Releases

 "Territory" saw relatively few variations upon its release compared to the other singles from the album.
 The CD came in a standard slimline jewel case, rather than the usual digipak, and only one version was released.
 The single was also released as a 12" vinyl record, with only "Polícia" as a B-side.